 Then, use the principle of limited scarcity to create greed in your buyers and to give them a reason to purchase today.

 You can approach this conversation by telling your buyer, “If you are in a position to buy today, we would take $X off the job because you would be saving me money….”
 Then, you can explain what you might lose if the buyer doesn’t make the purchase that day.
 Use your answers to the guiding questions as evidence.

 Make your case rational, honest, believable, and convincing.
 And, most importantly, make your offer legitimately “limited.”
 If the same scarcity price is still available tomorrow, then you have undermined the credibility of a “limited” offer and lost your reputation in the process.

-For tips on how to perfect your demos and invoke limited scarcity to your advantage, register here for the Hearth Sales & Business Builder Webcast Series.
+For tips on how to perfect your demos and invoke limited scarcity to your advantage, check out this episode of Hearth’s Sales & Business Builder Webcast Series.